 Planned and legacy gifts to Farm Aid provide you and your loved ones tax benefits and critical funds to further Farm Aid’s mission to build a vibrant, family farm-centered system of agriculture in America.

-After completing your estate planning that includes a donation to Farm Aid, you are invited you to send us a copy of the relevant section of your will or trust documents that outline your intent to Farm Aid.
+After completing estate planning or planned giving that includes a donation to Farm Aid, you are invited you to send us a copy of the relevant section of your will, trust or transfer documents that outline your intent to Farm Aid.
 This helps us with our planning and also enables us to keep you up to date on our programs.
 Any information you share with Farm Aid is kept in strict confidence.

 Bequests are one of the most common and simple ways to leave a legacy gift.

 - Specific Bequest: Designate the amount of money or specific asset (property, securities, etc) you wish to donate

 - Percentage Bequest: Designate the percentage of your estate you want distributed to Farm Aid